How Biofeedback Works

 With biofeedback training, however, you are cued by sensors attached to your body.
 These sensors measure heart rate, the temperature of your extremities, the muscle tension in specific muscle groups, or, in neurofeedback, the kinds of brain waves you are emitting.
-This information is conveyed by visual displays or sounds.
+This information is converted and conveyed by visual displays or sounds.
 Using imagery and mental exercises, you learn to control these functions, using the feedback provided by the sensors as a gauge of success.
-With practice, you can learn to "tune in" without instrumentation and control these functions at will during ordinary life.
+With practice, you can learn to tune in without instrumentation and control these functions at will during ordinary life.

 For example, in a biofeedback training session for headache, temperature sensors would be attached first to your hands, then to your feet, and finally to your forehead, if needed.
 Your goal would be to increase blood flow away from the brain by raising the temperature in your hands and feet and eventually lowering it in your temples.
 Other sensors might monitor your electrodermal or galvanic skin response, how easily you sweat or get goose bumps, because this affects your ability to alter your skin temperature.

 To warm up your hands and feet, you might imagine basking in the sun on a beach while listening to a script like "I feel warm…my hands are growing warm and heavy…" Both the image and the script would be tailored to you personally to evoke a vivid and relaxing mental image.
 After your training session, you would be sent home with an audio version of the script and small thermometers to use for your daily practice.